lokified/Reet/README.md

 ## Known Bugs

 If the app has any bug.
-Please make contact below.
+Please make contact below or open an issue
+> lsheldon645@gmail.com

 ## Contacts